 Phrasal verbs in English are a huge part of the language.
 Native English speakers use them every day without even thinking about it.
-So, If you aren’t sure what one is, i’ll tell you…
+So, if you aren’t sure what one is, I’ll tell you…

 What is a preposition?